The application form and annexures required to apply for a calculated baseline are available on the

 A calculated baseline will remain in place for a standard three year period (unless the facility is defined as a ‘large new facility’, in which case the calculated baseline remains in place for a five year period).

-A facility may apply for a calculated baseline if it meets one or more of the specified eligibility criteria:
+A responsible emitter may apply for a calculated baseline for facility if it meets one or more of the specified eligibility criteria:

 section 26 of the Rule for the full initial calculated baseline criteria.